segmentio/analytics-next/RELEASING.md

 ### Production

-Once you have tested your changes and they have been approved for a new release, merge your pull request and follow the steps:
+To test what the changelog will look like beforehand (locally), you can do `yarn version`.
+Once you have tested your changes and they have been approved for a new release, merge the changeset pull request into master.

-- `make release`
-  > creates a release tag that is then compiled and published in CI